New Patients (202) 851-7554

 Can a missing tooth impact my face?

-Even when you’re only missing one tooth, it can still have an impact on your face.
+Even when you only miss one tooth, it can still impact your face.
 Your jawbone starts to deteriorate when the tooth root is missing.
 This leads to the appearance of a sagging face, which worsens with time.

 What happens if I don’t replace my missing tooth?